mvysny/photocloud-frame-slideshow/docs/index.md

 Once launched, PhotoCloud will present you with a device key.
 You need to e-mail me the device key;
 in turn I'll give you an unlock code which you have to type into PhotoCloud.
-The unlock code is 102 characters long; it's really annoying to type in on a TV - you have been warned :)
+The unlock code is 102 characters long; it's really annoying to type in - you have been warned :)

 The unlock key unlocks all features of the app.
 The app should stay unlocked even when updated.